-This story is interesting, and the trailer does a great job of hooking the audience and leaving them with questions.
+This trailer does a great job of hooking the audience and leaving them with questions.
 Why was the sister captured?
 How does the brother have powers?
 Who are the companions that the brother runs into?
 This feels a lot like Avatar: The Last Airbender because of how the world looks and appears to function.

-The set pieces in this piece are amazing.
-The behind-the-scenes video shows how 2D and 3D elements are blended together.
+The behind-the-scenes video shows how 2D and 3D elements were blended together.
 I think the use of light and color is really intriguing--it creates a welcoming, whimsical mood.

 I appreciate how each character and set piece is unique, which leads me to believe that the storytelling will also be original and fresh.